indramal/Udemy-Clean-Window/README.md

 # Udemy Clean Window

-This will clean your window for better learning from Udemy.
+I developed a simple script designed to enhance the Udemy viewing experience.
 When you install this, it can see **"Clean window"** button after/below video in left side.

-This will do,
+Key features of the script include:
-- Side bar close
+- Closing the sidebar
-- Hide video player control bar
+- Toggling the video player control bar (hide/show)
-- Hide title bar and shadow
+- Toggling the title bar and shadow (hide/show)
-- Adjust video to window size (not full screen mode)
+- Adjusting the video to fit the window size (not full screen)
-- Scroll to video position
+- Automatically scrolling to the video position

 > [!TIP]
 > Please note that this button is **toggle** button, so can hide or show video player control bar and title bar.